HL7/fhir-patient-correction/input/pagecontent/communication.md

-### Communication alone alternative
+### Communication-only alternative

-using only communication back and forth
+With the Communication-only alternative, only Communication is used, both for the initial correction request, and for all of the subsequent back and forth conversation regarding the request,